Linux IMA

 How Ratatouille uses IMA

-- Requests a fresh TPM quote covering PCR[10]
+- Asks its local TPM for a fresh quote covering PCR[10]

-- Requests the new IMA log entries since the last cycle
+- Collects the new IMA log entries since its last cycle

 - Verifies the log correctly extends into the quoted PCR[10]